ArtskydJ/josephdykstra.com/web/pages/resume.md

 josephdykstra@gmail.com

 #Objective
-My objective is to get an entry level job.

-#Education
-**Grades K-12**
-_Home School_
-High School Graduate as of May 2014
-_College_
-Not enrolled, no firm college plans
+My objective is to get a job that I can grow my skills as a developer, and use my existing skills to benefit the company.

 #Knowledge
 - Languages: